In the society we live in most people are too often in a rush, and when we run it is really easy to not pay attention to what we think.

 Another thought that could arise within you might be: “I am not good enough for this job, I am careless, even my colleagues think I am useless”.

-You start feeling lonely and angry and you start to isolate, you are fed up with anyone and everything related to your working place.
+You start feeling lonely and angry and you start to isolate yourself, you are fed up with anyone and everything related to your working place.

 As a result, in time, you make even more serious mistakes.